Verification of Identity

 May I appoint someone to undertake Verification of Identity on my behalf?

+Yes.
 A Subscriber can use an agent to undertake verification of identity on its behalf.
-A Subscriber that engages an agent to conduct a verification of identity should direct the agent how to conduct the verification of identity.
+If the Subscriber appoints an agent to undertake verification of identity, the Subscriber should direct the agent how to conduct the verification of identity.

 For more information on the appointment of an Identity Agent refer to Section 5.7 of the ARNECC Guidance Note on Verification of Identity

-The Subscriber may also appoint an agent, who is not an Identity Agent, to undertake verification of identity and may direct the agent to conduct the verification of identity in some other way that constitutes taking reasonable steps.
+If the agent is not appointed as an Identity Agent, the Subscriber may direct the agent to undertake verification of identity in some other way that constitutes taking reasonable steps.
 If the Subscriber appoints an agent who is not an Identity Agent, the Subscriber cannot rely on the deeming provision in Recorder’s Directions 5.6. or Participation Rule 6.5.6.

 A Subscriber should obtain from their agent supporting documentation so the Subscriber can make the required verification of identity certification.
 A Subscriber who intends to rely on verification of identity undertaken by an agent on its behalf should take steps to confirm that the agent has conducted the verification of identity in accordance with the Subscriber’s directions, and with an appropriate level of care and attention.
 The Subscriber should consider the supporting documentation provided to the Subscriber and, if it contains discrepancies or inconsistencies, the Subscriber should make further enquiries.